Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 ```

+Start the server and set the fulfillment handler to `picqer: Fulfill with Picqer` for all shipping methods that should be handled via Picqer.

 ## Stock levels

 Stock levels are updated in Vendure on

 1. Full sync via the Admin UI
 2. Or, on incoming webhook from Picqer

+## Orders

+1. Orders are pushed to Picqer with status `processing` when an order is placed in Vendure.
+The Vendure order will remain in `Payment Settled` and no fulfillments are created.
+2. Products are fulfilled in Vendure based on the products in the incoming `picklist.closed` events from Picqer.
+This can result in the order being `Shipped` or `PartiallyShipped`
+3. Currently, when the order is `Shipped` it will automatically transition to `Delivered`, because we do not receive delivery events from Picqer.

 ## Caveats